Women's Leadership "Breakfast" 2021

 About the Women's Leadership Breakfast

 The Congregation of Sisters of St. Agnes hosts the annual Women’s Leadership Breakfast, celebrating and honoring women leaders whose work and life choices have positively influenced both local and global communities.
 This event commissions and empowers women leaders and reminds all in attendance to embrace the grace of the spirit and continue leading in their communities, country and beyond; making the world a better place.

-Co-sponsored by the Congregation of Sisters of St. Agnes and an anonymous donor, Marian University Working Families Grant Program provides tuition, along with stipends for rent, childcare, and food to economically disadvantaged single parents – a gift that will open doors to a brighter future for both parent and child.
+Co-sponsored by the Congregation of Sisters of St. Agnes and an anonymous donor, the Marian University Working Families Grant Program provides tuition, along with stipends for rent, childcare, and food to economically disadvantaged single parents – a gift that will open doors to a brighter future for both parent and child.
 This proactive program helps low-income, single, head-of-household adults with children to meet the costs of full-time education, while also encouraging engagement in the community.
 All proceeds from the Women's Leadership Breakfast benefit the Working Families Grant Program.